Bible verses about the Catholic Church

 The ending of paragraph 1367 says, “the same Christ who offered himself once in a bloody manner on the altar of the cross is contained and is offered in an unbloody manner. . . this sacrifice is truly propitiatory.”
 CCC 1414 states, “As sacrifice, the Eucharist is also offered in reparation for the sins of the living and the dead and to obtain spiritual or temporal benefits from God.”
 The Catholic Encyclopedia teaches that the Mass is to be regarded as a “true and proper sacrifice.”
 Council of Trent (Sess.
 XXII, can.
 1): “If any one saith that in the Mass a true and proper sacrifice is not offered to God; or, that to be offered is nothing else but that Christ is given us to eat; let him be anathema”

-With all these teachings of the Catholic Church in mind, I want you to consider with me how then is it possible for the Catholic Mass not to be a re-crucifixion of Christ?
+With all these teachings of the Catholic Church in mind, I want you to consider with me, how is it possible for the Catholic Mass not to be a re-crucifixion of Christ?
 Once again, it is to be regarded as a “true and proper sacrifice.”
 Therefore, we can conclude that it is a sacrifice of Christ that is repeated.
 If it is not a sacrifice of Christ, then we stumble into more issues.
 CCC 1367 tells us that “this sacrifice is truly propitiatory.”
 If the Mass is not a sacrifice of Christ, then it is not possible for it to be a propitiatory sacrifice.
 Hebrews 2:17 says “Therefore, He had to be made like His brethren in all things, that He might become a merciful and faithful high priest in things pertaining to God, to make propitiation for the sins of the people.”
 Christ alone made propitiation for our sins.
 He alone is our Propitiatory Sacrifice and our Advocate.

 Romans 3:25-26 says, “whom God put forward as a propitiation by his blood, to be received by faith.
 This was to show God’s righteousness, because in his divine forbearance he had passed over former sins.
 26 It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus.”
 Jesus alone is the place of propitiation where God can meet with His people.
 The Mass diminishes such profound and glorious truths.
 The sacrifice of Christ has been made once for all, never to be repeated, but only commemorated in the Lord’s Supper.